Castle Hill convict rebellion

-The Castle Hill convict rebellion was an 1804 convict rebellion in the Castle Hill area of Sydney, against the colonial authorities of the British colony of New South Wales.
-The rebellion culminated in a battle fought between convicts and the colonial forces of Australia, on 5 March 1804 at Rouse Hill.
-It was dubbed Australia's Vinegar Hill after the previous Battle of Vinegar Hill, which had taken place during the Irish Rebellion of 1798.
+The Castle Hill convict rebellion was a convict rebellion in Castle Hill, Sydney, then part of the British colony of New South Wales.
+Led by veterans of the Irish Rebellion of 1798, the poorly armed insurgents confronted the colonial forces of Australia on 5 March 1804 at Rouse Hill.
+Their rout in the resulting skirmish was hailed by loyalists as "Australia's Vinegar Hill" after the 1798 battle of Vinegar Hill, where Society of United Irishmen rebels were decisively defeated.
 The incident was the first major convict uprising in Australian history to be suppressed under martial law.

-On 4 March 1804, according to the official accounts, 233 convicts, led by Philip Cunningham (a veteran of the rebellion of 1798, as well as a mutineer on the convict transport ship Anne), escaped from a prison farm, intent on "capturing ships to sail to Ireland".
+On 4 March 1804, 233 convicts, led by Philip Cunningham, a veteran of the Irish Rebellion of 1798 as well as a mutineer on the convict transport Anne, escaped from a prison farm, intent on "capturing ships to sail to Ireland".
 In response, martial law was quickly declared in the colony.
-The mostly Irish rebels, having gathered reinforcements, were hunted by the colonial forces until they were caught on a hillock nicknamed Vinegar Hill on 5 March 1804.
+The mostly Irish rebels, having gathered reinforcements, were pursued by colonial forces under George Johnston until they were caught on Rouse Hill on 5 March 1804.

 While negotiating under a flag of truce, Cunningham was arrested.
-The troops then charged, and the rebellion was suppressed.
-Nine of the rebel leaders were executed, and hundreds were punished, before martial law was finally revoked a week after the battle.
+Johnston's troops then charged and scattered the rebels, and the rebellion was suppressed.
+Nine of the rebel leaders were executed, and hundreds were punished, before martial law was revoked a week after the battle.